34 Free Things to Do in Las Vegas — On and Off the Strip

 3. Bellagio Fountain Show

-The Bellagio casino and hotel boasts itself as having one of the tallest fountains in the world.
+The Bellagio Hotel & Casino boasts one of the tallest fountains in the world.
 Every day you’ll see the fountains come to life with a water show synchronized to music.

 The Bellagio Fountain Show occurs every 30 minutes from 3 p.m. to 8 p.m. (or from noon to 8 p.m. on weekends and holidays).
-After 8 p.m., the Bellagio Fountain Show runs every 15 minutes.
+From 8 p.m. to midnight, the Bellagio Fountain Show runs every 15 minutes.

 4. The Volcano at The Mirage

 Heat up your nights by visiting the famous volcano show at The Mirage.
-Witness explosions of flames and fire balls choreographed to a soundtrack by Mickey Hart of The Grateful Dead and Indian composer Zakir Hussain.
+Witness explosions of flames and fire balls choreographed to a soundtrack by Mickey Hart of The Grateful Dead and Indian composer and tabla virtuoso Zakir Hussain.

 The Volcano at The Mirage erupts nightly at 8 p.m., 9 p.m., 10 p.m. and 11 p.m.